-HHT recommends wood stoves and inserts have 29 inches of alternative flooring in front of the stove before using LVP/LVT regardless if they sit flush on the floor or are elevated on a raised hearth.
+When using LVP/LVT flooring, pellet stove and inserts require 29 inches of alternative flooring in front of the stove or insert before using LVP/LVT (luxury vinyl plank/tile flooring).
+Whether the stove or insert sits flush on the floor or is elevated on a raised hearth, 29 inches of alternative flooring is required in front of the stove or insert.